High Potassium Fertilizers.

 • K reduces respiration, and prevents energy loss.

-• K helps counter diseases.
+• It helps counter disease.

-What Potassium Fertilizers don’t do?
+What Potassium Fertilizers Don’t Do?

 • Hoffman et al in 2010 found tissue and soil K are not correlated with wear tolerance in perennial ryegrass.

-How much Potassium is in grass?
+How Much Potassium is in grass?

 Potassium Uptake.

-2. Potassium has a single positive charge (it is monovalent).
-Divalent cations have two positive charges and include calcium and magnesium.
-These are more strongly attracted to soil exchange sites and so are not so susceptible to leach.
+• Divalent cations have two positive charges and include Calcium and Magnesium.
+Divalent cations are more strongly attracted to soil exchange sites and so are not so susceptible to leaching.

-As turf roots remove K from directly next to the roots, the soil solution quickly runs out of nutrients.
+As turf roots remove K from next to the roots, the soil solution quickly runs out of nutrients.

 To maintain a supply of K to the plant, the rate of K release to the soil solution, and transport to the roots needs to keep pace with the rate of nutrient uptake.
 This is one reason why you add K to a lawn or turf grass.